What is the HRDF Levy?

 |5 to 9 Malaysian employees||0.5 % of the monthly wages of each of their Malaysian employees|

-For more information on which allowances to include in the calculation, please read here.
+For more information on which allowances to include in the calculation, please read this help article.

 Please note, as per HRDF regulations, once you reach 10 Malaysian employees you must continue contributing at 1% for the whole calendar year even if your headcount falls to fewer than 10 employees during the year.